-- (a) Identification of relevant regulatory agencies and of current standing with these agencies. - (b) Quality Assurance, policies and mechanisms. - (c) Specific information about any peer review mechanisms, including the role (if any) of external examiners, with particular attention to the procedures for reviewer and external examiner identification, recruitment and appointment. - (d) Copies of reports on the outcomes of any recent external and internal quality assurance reviews and evaluations, conducted by transnational, national or regional regulatory and/or professional bodies. - (e) Specific information on any quality assurance arrangements relating particularly to collaborative provision.
+- I. Identification of relevant regulatory agencies and of current standing with these agencies. - II.
+Quality Assurance, policies and mechanisms. - III.
+Specific information about any peer review mechanisms, including the role (if any) of external examiners, with particular attention to the procedures for reviewer and external examiner identification, recruitment and appointment. - IV.
+Copies of reports on the outcomes of any recent external and internal quality assurance reviews and evaluations, conducted by transnational, national or regional regulatory and/or professional bodies. - V. Specific information on any quality assurance arrangements relating particularly to collaborative provision.